mwang87/q2_metabolomics/README.md

-### Longitudinal Study
+### 1b) Tutorial for Spectrum Count Qualitative Analysis: Longitudinal Study

-In this tutorial, we will learn how to analyze metabolomics data using the metabolomicsgnps plugin for QIIME 2.
-We will leverage Global Natural Products Social Molecular Networking (GNPS) to make metabolomics data accessible within the QIIME 2 platform.
-We will then investigate the data by running some simple descriptive statistical analyses available through QIIME 2.
+In this tutorial, we will learn how to analyze metabolomics data using spectrum count qualitative analysis.
 The dataset we will use for this tutorial contains longitudinal data on the fermentation process of milk to yogurt.

 Before you submit your files to GNPS, navigate to the folder, where your raw data and manifest.csv file is located: